mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 * if the network between MaxScale and the storage server (memcached or Redis) is faster than the network between MaxScale and the database server,
-* if the used SELECT statements are heavy to process for the database server, or
+* if the used SELECT statements are heavy (that is, take a significant amount of time) to process for the database server, or
 * if the presence of the cache reducues the overall load of an otherwise overloaded database server.